3m4r5/3m4r5/scripts/open_in_idea/README.md

 ### Userscript method:
 > [!NOTE]
 > Google Chrome stopped supporting Manifest V2 which is currently required by violentmonkey but you can [enable it](https://stackoverflow.com/a/79283306).
+> Alternatively You can use [a browser that supports Manifest V2](https://brave.com/).
 1. add [a userscript manager](https://violentmonkey.github.io/) to your browser.
 1. open [this link](https://raw.githubusercontent.com/3m4r5/3m4r5/main/scripts/open_in_idea/open_in_idea.user.js) and install the userscript.
 > [!TIP]